Keonapang/protein-binder-design/README.md

     sudo apt install python3.11

     # The NIM cache allows you to download models and store previously-downloaded models on your local/server disk,
-    # so that you don’t need to download them again later when you run the NIM again.
     mkdir -p ~/.cache/nim
     chmod -R 777 ~/.cache/nim
     export HOST_NIM_CACHE=~/.cache/nim